pastas/pastas/doc/developers/contributing.rst

 After you forked Pastas, you can start making changes to the code or add new features to it.
 To ensure high quality code that is easy to read and maintain we follow the `Black <https://black.readthedocs.io/en/stable/index.html>`_ code formatting standard.
-Check out the :ref:`Pastas Code Style` section to learn more.
+Check out the Pastas Code Style section to learn more.

 4. Test Code